Page last updated 06 August, 2026.

 When to use the reserve shell:

-The most important thing to note with this reserve shell is that it reloads much faster than other tanks with this same gun type.
+The most important thing to note with this reserve shell is that it reloads much faster than most other tanks with this same mechanic.

-The Bisonte’s reserve shell reload is about 16s, while all other tanks with a reserve shell have 21-22s reloads.
-This is a very significant difference gameplay wise, as unlike those other tank, the Bisonte’s reserve shell is actually usable in a few situations, since its reload is roughly 27% quicker than other reserve shell tanks.
+The Bisonte’s reserve shell reload is about 16s, while all other tanks with a reserve shell have 20-22s reloads.
+This is a very significant difference gameplay wise, as unlike those other tank, the Bisonte’s reserve shell is actually usable in a few situations.

 Use it at the end of the battle: